 Small Plane Slams into Highway, Killing Four

 WAREHAM, Mass.
-(AP) _ A small plane crashed onto a highway Saturday, killing its two passengers and a young mother and child riding in a car.
+(AP) _ A small plane crashed onto a highway Saturday, killing the two brothers on board and a young mother and child riding in a car.

 Police said the Piper Cherokee’s only engine had failed and the pilot may have been trying to make an emergency landing in a cranberry bog about 300 feet from Interstate 495.

 Karen Wilkinson, 23, of Framingham, was fatally injured.
-Her daughter, Brittany M. Wilkinson-Carp, who was about 4-years-old, died when plane hit their car, state police spokeswoman Barbara Bennett said.
+Her daughter, Brittany M. Wilkinson-Karp, who was about 4-years-old, died when the plane hit their car, state police spokeswoman Barbara Bennett said.

 Ms. Wilkinson died later at a local hospital.

-``You couldn’t even tell there were bodies there, they were so badly burned,″ Robbie Oliveira said.
+``You couldn’t even tell there were bodies there, they were so badly burned,″ witness Robbie Oliveira said.